City of Deltona

 FY 24/25 budgeted $250,000 for this project, a portion of this funding

-facility; that work was completed at a cost of $13,852 leaving a balance
+Works facility; that work was completed at a cost of $13,852 leaving

-of $236,148 for work at the primary building at the Public Works Depot
+a balance of $236,148 for work at the primary building at the Public

-outlived their useful life and reinstallation would not be viable as well as
+have outlived their useful life and reinstallation would not be viable

-the need for replacement cabinets for three-bathroom facilities for a
+as well as the need for replacement cabinets for three-bathroom

 provided the physical support or needed space for office supplies,